 Please call [insert number] to arrange a convenient date and time for an appointment with the practice nurse.
 If you have recently made an appointment, or have already had your test, then please ignore this letter.

 If you would like further information, please contact the organisation and ask to speak to a member of the nursing team.
-Alternatively, visit our website [insert web address] where information about immunisations is available.
+Alternatively, visit our website www.sheerwaterhealthcentre.nhs.uk where information about immunisations is available.

 Yours sincerely,